Electricity

 In light of calls for the merit order at the electricity market to be reformed, Eurelectric has commissioned a report, which showed that Europe is not experiencing another power price crisis.
 Marginal pricing is the standard for commodities, so an intervention would make the design more complex, according to the paper.
 The conclusion is that such a move could increase costs for consumers, while undermining investor confidence.

 The situation in wholesale electricity markets in Europe is “absolutely not comparable” with the 2022 energy crisis, Founder and Director of Neon Neue Energieökonomik Lion Hirth wrote.
-In the paper that Eurelectric commissioned from his consulting firm ahead of the two-day European Council meeting scheduled for March 19, he argued that any manipulation of prices would, at best, create inefficiency and drive up system costs.
+In a paper that Eurelectric commissioned from his consulting firm ahead of the two-day European Council meeting scheduled for March 19, he argued that any manipulation of prices would, at best, create inefficiency and drive up system costs.
 “At worst, it would create chaos and jeopardize security of supply,” the author stressed.

 After a controversial decree in Italy and calls from other countries to split the markets into a renewables segment and one for fossil power plants, EU leaders are set to discuss the way forward for market design.